Materials-Consortia/optimade-python-tools/INSTALL.md

 ```

 If you prefer not to use `uv`, the package can still be installed into an existing
-environment with `pip`, e.g., `pip install -e ".[dev]"`, though the exact dependency
+environment with `pip` (≥25.1 for dependency-group support), e.g.,
+`pip install -e . --group dev`, though the exact dependency versions will not be pinned
-versions will not be pinned to those in `uv.lock`.
+to those in `uv.lock`.

 When developing, you can run both the server and an index meta-database server at the same time (from two separate terminals).
 Running the following: